6 Benefits of Journaling for Caregivers

 That gives you the ability to spot things that could be improved, simplified, or eliminated to make life run more smoothly.

-Maybe you’ll start to notice that mom gets upset every time you talk about leaving the house, but doesn’t make a fuss if you just leave.
+Maybe you’ll start to notice that mom gets upset every time you talk about leaving the house, but doesn’t make a fuss if you go.
 Or maybe you’ll find that your spouse is much more willing to bathe during the early afternoon than in the evening.

 5. Resolve arguments with other people

-Writing about fights or misunderstandings helps you keep from stewing over it in your mind.
+Writing about fights or misunderstandings helps you keep from stewing over them in your mind.
+You’re able to express all your feelings and anger without confrontation, and that, in itself, helps resolve some of the frustration in your mind…

 It might even help you see the other person’s point of view or figure out a way to resolve the conflict.